protopopov1122/Yoyo/README.md

 # Instalation
 ----------------
+Project requires libxslt to build and POSIX, libm, pthreads, dlfcn to work.
+On Windows all runtime dependencies are statically linked with executable, on Linux & Unix they usually are provided with OS.
 Project contains simple Makefile.
 It has several options to build Yoyo:
 * arch: x86, x64(default)
 * platform win, linux(default)